N3K0521/Real-Time-Video-Watermark-Removal-using-Optimized-SWCNN/README.md

 ### Watermark Removal

-Use the trained model to remove watermarks from Local streaming:
+Use the trained model to remove watermarks from:

-Run the local streaming script:
+the local streaming:
 ```bash
 python streaming.py
 ```

-Run the Twitch streaming script:
+the Twitch streaming:
 ```bash
 python twitch.py
 ```

-Run the real case simulation script:
+the real case simulation:
 ```bash
 python simulation_real_case.py
 ```